zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-overview.md

 ## Availability zones
-When using standby pools with a Virtual Machine Scale Set spanning [availability zones](virtual-machine-scale-sets-use-availability-zones.md), the instances in the pool will be spread across the same zones the Virtual Machine Scale Set is using.
+When using standby pools with a Virtual Machine Scale Set spanning [availability zones](virtual-machine-scale-sets-use-availability-zones.md), the instances in the pool are spread across the same zones the Virtual Machine Scale Set is using.

-When a scale out is triggered in one of the zones, a virtual machine in the pool in that same zone will be used.
+When a scale out is triggered in one of the zones, a virtual machine in the pool in that same zone is used.
 If a virtual machine is needed in a zone where you no longer have any pooled virtual machines left, the scale set creates a new virtual machine directly in the scale set.

 ## Pricing